-Sponsored by Holy Books
+Sponsored by Hebrew Books

 On This Page

-Top Compost
+Compost Links & Tips, Top Compost

 On top of that I have never encountered a company that checks for chemical residue and while it "may" happen, I have never seen it - or heard of it being done - in my 5 years in the organics business, (possible because of costs associated with batch testing).